-1. Why Expats Love Berlin
+1. Expats Love Berlin

-2. Is Frankfurt A Good Home for Expats
+2. Is Frankfurt A Good Home for Expats?

 Related: Review travel insurance options for visitors to Germany, or, for more comprehensive global medical plans, read International Health Insurance in Germany for Foreigners.

-4. Why Live in Leipzig
+4. Living in Leipzig

 Six Other Great Cities to Live in Germany